silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

   know to install dev-master, and installing 3.3.0 will install from 3.x-dev.
   If installing pre-release versions for stabilisation, it will use the correct temporary release branch.
-* `release:branch` If release:create installed from a non-rc branch, it will create the new temporary release branch (via `--branch-auto`).
-You can also customise this branch with `--branch=<branchname>`, but it's best to use the standard.
+* `release:plan` The release plan will be auto-generated, and presented on the screen for the user to modify or confirm.
+At this stage you can also modify the branching behaviour to be performed in the next step.
+* `release:branch` This will branch all released modules to the correct branch, if necessary.
+  E.g. branching 3.7 from 3 branch in order to create the new minor version.
 * `release:translate` All upstream transifex strings will be pulled into the local master strings, and then the [i18nTextCollector](api:SilverStripe\i18n\TextCollection\i18nTextCollector) task will be invoked and will merge these strings together, before pushing all new master strings back up to transifex to make them available for translation.
   Changes to these files will also be automatically committed to git.
 * `release:test` Will run all unit tests on this release.
 Make sure that you setup your `.env` correctly (as above) so that this will work.
 * `release:changelog` Will compare the current branch head with `--from` parameter